ON Semiconductor Corporation [ON] stock Reiterated by Morgan Stanley analyst, price target now $58

 Reflecting on the efficiency of the workforce at the company, ON Semiconductor Corporation [ON] managed to generate an average of $7,555 per employee.
 Receivables Turnover for the company is 7.61 with a Total Asset Turnover recorded at a value of 0.61.ON Semiconductor Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.60 and a Current Ratio set at 2.50.

-With the latest financial reports released by the company, ON Semiconductor Corporation posted 0.27/share EPS, while the average EPS was predicted by analysts to be reported at 0.2/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 35.00%.
+With the latest financial reports released by the company, ON Semiconductor Corporation posted 0.35/share EPS, while the average EPS was predicted by analysts to be reported at 0.28/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 25.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ON.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for ON Semiconductor Corporation go to 55.45%.

 >> 7 Top Picks for the Post-Pandemic Economy <<